neil1taylor/nutanix-vpc-orchestrator/scripts/README.md

    The script performs the following steps for reinitialization:
    - Retrieves the current server initialization to extract image and SSH keys
-   - Creates a new initialization prototype with the network boot configuration
+   - Sets the user data to the iPXE boot configuration URL
    - Updates the server initialization with the network boot configuration
    - Starts the server with the updated initialization